balaji-balu/awesome-modern-app-ecosystem/README.md

 * [cert-manager](https://cert-manager.io/docs/) is a native Kubernetes certificate management controller.
 It can help with issuing certificates from a variety of sources, such as Let’s Encrypt, HashiCorp Vault, Venafi, a simple signing key pair, or self signed.

 * [Velero](https://velero.io/) is an open source tool to safely backup and restore, perform disaster recovery, and migrate Kubernetes cluster resources and persistent volumes.

+## Security
+* [Keycloak](https://www.keycloak.org/) from redhat is an open source Identity and Access Management(IAM) for Modern Applications and Services